ahmed-hazem-1/The_Downloader_App/README.md

-# 🛠️ The Downloader Manager
+# 🛠️ The Downloader APP

 **The Downloader Manager** is a PyQt-based desktop application designed to simplify the process of downloading files from the internet.
 With a clean and intuitive interface, users can effortlessly retrieve detailed file information before initiating a download.
 The app is also being extended to support YouTube video and playlist downloads.